 Follow the best practices below to eliminate the negative effects of using images in your content.

 Resize the image to the large size you will use

 When you download a high-resolution image the actual size (width and height) is usually more than the biggest size you’ll need.
-So, before uploading to your site, use a tool (like Pixelmator or Photoshop) to resize it to the max size you need and export it for the web.
+So, before uploading to your site, use a tool (like Pixelmator or Photoshop) or a photo editing app, to resize it to the max size you need and export it for the web.
 This will dramatically reduce the file size (in MB) for the image.

 If you are using WordPress make sure that responsive images are enabled

 This is a feature of WordPress where it automatically resizes and serves the right size image depending on the device and screen resolutions.
 It is enabled by default on WordPress but double check in case your theme has responsive images disabled.

 Compress image file size